minibolt-guide/minibolt/guide/system/security.md

 ## Increase your open files limit

-If your RaspiBolt is swamped with internet requests (honest or malicious due to a DoS attack), you will quickly encounter the "can't accept connection: too many open files" error.
+If your MiniBolt is swamped with internet requests (honest or malicious due to a DoS attack), you will quickly encounter the "can't accept connection: too many open files" error.
 This is due to the limit of open files (representing individual TCP connections) set too low.

 Create the file `/etc/security/limits.d/90-limits.conf`, copy these lines into it, save and exit.